-Stage: Where Players are loaded for live and playback viewing.
+Stage: Where Players and Maps are loaded for viewing.

-Camera Bag: The Camera Bag is located to the left of the Stage and displays a list of the cameras that are available to the Orchid Alto VMS Stage.
-The cameras (sorted alphabetically by Camera Group and/or Server on the Cameras tab) may be added to the Stage as Players by either double clicking the thumbnail or dragging the thumbnail directly onto the Stage.
-The Camera Bag also includes the Stages feature which allows you to create custom display cycles.
+Camera Bag: The Camera Bag is located to the left of the Stage and displays a list of the cameras and Maps that are available to the Orchid Alto VMS Stage.
+The cameras and Maps are sorted alphabetically by Camera Group and/or Server on the Cameras tab.
+Cameras may be added to the Stage as Players by either double clicking the thumbnail or dragging the thumbnail directly onto the Stage.
+Maps may be added to the Stage by dragging the Map icon or Group name directly onto the Stage.
+The Camera Bag also includes the Stages tab which allows you to create custom display cycles.